 - 1. All entries should be submitted in an 18 X 24 X 3.5 inch wooden display box with a clear plastic top (such as Plexiglass).
 Boxes can be handmade or purchased as long as they are of the correct size.
-Please visit the website listed above for box instructions and plans. - 2 4-Hers may choose to use one of two taxonomies: - a) As printed in "Insects in Kansas" book or - b) As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy" which follows www.bugguide.net
+Please visit the website listed above for box instructions and plans. - 2 4-H members may choose to use one of two taxonomies: - a) As printed in "Insects in Kansas" book or - b) As printed and which follows www.bugguide.net - 3.
 Each exhibitor is required to identify each box with two identification labels bearing Exhibitor's name, county or district, the collection class 4-H'er is enrolled in and statement of taxonomy used: One label goes in the upper left corner of the box (inside) and the other on the lower right corner of the box (outside).
-Arrange specimens in the box so the box can be displayed lengthwise.

-- 3. The number of orders, specimens) and families where required) must be included on both of the exhibitor's box identification labels. - 4.
+Arrange specimens in the box so the box can be displayed lengthwise. - 4.
+The number of orders, specimens) and families where required) must be included on both of the exhibitor's box identification labels. - 5.
 Arrangements of specimens: The preferred method is to arrange the insects in groups or rows parallel to the short sides of the box.
-Specimens are to arranged by Order in the box, then Family where required. - 5.
-Two labels should be centered on the pin beneath each specimen.
+Specimens are to arranged by Order in the box, then Family where required.

+- 6. Two labels should be centered on the pin beneath each specimen.
 First (closest to the specimen) is the common name label and the second label should include date/locality.
 Full county name and state abbreviation should be on the second label.
-Collector's name (or host) on the date/locality label is optional. - 6.
+Collector's name (or host) on the date/locality label is optional. - 7.
 The specimens should be collected by the exhibitor and should focus on Kansas insects.
 Insects may be collected from one county into bordering states and labeled accordingly.
-Please refer to "Entomology Collection Exhibit Resource" for full details on out-of-state insects in collections. - 7.
-Only specimens of the class Insecta should be included. - 8.
-Purchased insects are not to be exhibited in collection, but they may be used in educational displays. - 9.
-Specimens of soft bodied insects such as aphids, lice, termites, etc. should be exhibited in alcohol filled vials; however, the use of alcohol filled vials should be limited to only those specimens that lose their shape when pinned, since the vials pose a significant hazard to the rest of the collection if they become loose in transit.
+Please refer to "Entomology Collection Exhibit Resource" for full details on out-of-state insects in collections. - 8.
+Only specimens of the class Insecta should be included. - 9.
+Purchased insects are not to be exhibited in collection, but they may be used in educational displays. - 10.
+Specimens of soft bodied insects such as aphids, lice, termites, etc. should be exhibited in alcohol filled vials; however, the use of alcohol filled vials should be limited to only those specimens that lose their shape when pinned, since the vials pose a significant hazard to the rest of the collection if they become loose in transit. - 12.
+The following insects are listed as Threatened or Endangered by the Fish and Wildlife Service.